AYamdagni/Customer-Reviews-Sentiment-Analysis/README.md

 ### References and Acknowledgements

-I would like to thank my professor for Data Mining and Predictive Analytics course at UMD Dr.Kislaya Prasad for guiding me throughout the project.
-I am grateful to other contributors on my project team - Aparna Raghavendra Rao, Nishanthi Ravichandran, Hareeca Chintala and Charishma Jaladi for their inputs.
+I would like to thank _Dr.Kislaya Prasad_ my professor for Data Mining and Predictive Analytics course at Robert H. Smith School of Business, University of Maryland - College Park for guiding me throughout the project.
+I am grateful to other contributors on my project team - _Aparna Raghavendra Rao, Nishanthi Ravichandran, Hareeca Chintala and Charishma Jaladi_ for their inputs.